garretfick/garretfick.github.io/_posts/2012-06-18-improved-design-pattern-for-unit-testable-event-based-sax-parsers.md

 }
 ```

-Then when you create the CustomerInfoMiniParser, supply the delegate using an lambda.
+Then when you create the `CustomerInfoMiniParser`, supply the delegate using an lambda.
 For example,

 ```
 void OrderParser::startElement(string& elementName, attributeMap&; attrs)